 03 of 08

-By following this easy 5 minute, simple 3-step annual maintenance plan you can extend the life of your water heater even further and save money in the process.
+By following this easy five-minute, simple three-step annual maintenance plan, you can extend the life of your water heater even further and save money in the process.
 It will significantly extend the life of your water heater:

 04 of 08